paulo1er/WorkFlowy-Presenter/README.md

 Change the CSS of workflowy.com for only keep the useful information.

-- display the tag
+- hide the tag
 - keep a minimal header
-- display the path from root to your current item
+- hide the path from root to your current item
+- hide the header
-- put forward the title
+- change the webpage Theme1

 ### Lock Content